phauer/continuous-delivery-playground/README.md

 - Using a Docker image (containing the microservice) to create reproducible environments for all stages of the continuous delivery pipeline.

 # Getting started
+First of all, you need the IP of your host machine (like 192.168.35.217).
+Therefore, run 'ip route' on your host system to get the ip of the host machine.
+Look for the IP after the "src" keyword.
+You can test the IP by trying to access a URL within a container by running 'docker-exec-bash <containerId>' (getting bash inside the container) and  then 'ping \<IpOfHostMachine\>'

 ````bash
 ./1startGitLab.sh
 ````